Nizam Abu Bakar Titingan

-Nizam Abu Bakar Titingan (born 7 November 1966) is a Malaysian politician who has served as the State Assistant Minister to the Chief Minister of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor since October 2022 and Member of the Sabah State Legislative Assembly (MLA) for Apas since May 2018.
-He served as State Assistant Minister of Finance in the GRS state administration under Chief Minister and Minister Hajiji from October 2020 to October 2022.
+Nizam Abu Bakar Titingan (born 7 November 1966) is a Malaysian politician who became the State Minister of Youth, Sports Development and Creative Economy of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor in December 2025, as well as Member of the Sabah State Legislative Assembly (MLA) for Apas since May 2018.
+He formerly was State Assistant Minister to the Chief Minister of Sabah from October 2022 to November 2025 and State Assistant Minister of Finance of Sabah from October 2020 to October 2022 in the GRS state administration under Chief Minister and Minister Hajiji Noor.
 He is a member of the Parti Gagasan Rakyat Sabah (GAGASAN), a component party of the GRS coalition.
-He has also served as the Information Chief and Division Chairman of Apas of GAGASAN since February 2023.
+He was also the Information Chief and Division Chairman of Apas of GAGASAN since February 2023.

 Personal life

-Nizam was born to Sabah politician Abu Bakar Titingan and Kee Hafsah Kee Sulaiman; he has 12 siblings, which several of them (Ahmad Bahrom, Salwa and Tawfiq were also politicians.
+Nizam was born to Sabah politician Abu Bakar Titingan Damsani (1920–1980), an ethnic Suluk and Kee Hafsah Kee Sulaiman, a Sino-Native of mixed Tidong, Suluk and Hainanese Chinese descent who is also a granddaughter of Tawau pioneer, Kee Kim Swee; he has 12 siblings, including politician Tawfiq (1963–2018).